butterchoco/jahit.co.id/README.md

-# jahit.co.id App
+# MovieAddict

-This is an application to help cloth vendor finding their project.
-This app is built by:
+This is an application to see current trending movies
 Name: Ahmad Supriyanto
 NPM: 1706075016
 Class: B